-The usage of an Accept-Post HTTP Response Header is sent to the client with the confirmation from the webserver if the document format in an HTTP Post request is acceptable or not.
-An error status code is being sent together with the Accept-Post HTTP Response Header if the document format submitted by the client to the webserver was not acceptable.
-An example for the Accept-Post HTTP Response Header and HTTP Post request is below.
+The usage of an Accept-Post HTTP Response Header is sent to the client with the confirmation from the web server if the document format in an HTTP Post request is acceptable or not.
+An error status code is being sent together with the Accept-Post HTTP Response Header if the document format submitted by the client to the web server was not acceptable.
+An example of the Accept-Post HTTP Response Header and HTTP Post request is below.

 The Atom Publishing Protocol (AtomPub) determines a way of interacting with collections members, with the use of representations using the Atom syntax.
 AtomPub permits clients to create new collection members with the use of an HTTP Post request.
 The HTTP Post request is sent to the collection URI (Uniform Resource Identifier).
 AtomPub web servers can limit the acceptable document types in the HTTP post requests and are listed in an “AtomPub Service Document”.
 The Accept-Post HTTP response header field allows an AtomPub webserver to show its supported document formats/ media types in interactions with the collection resource, there will be no need for the client to locate and interact with the “AtomPub Service Document”.
 This improves the visibility of the “Post to Create” model of AtomPub and makes it easier for clients to find out about the abilities of a specific collection.

 An example of an Accept-Post HTTP Response Header usage is explained below.